yogonwa/NobelLM/TASKS.md

 **Goal**: For each prize winner URL (`/facts/` page), scrape:
 1. Laureate metadata
-2. Nobel lecture transcript (`/speech/` page)
+2. Nobel lecture transcript (`/lecture/` page, save as .txt only)
-3. Ceremony speech transcript (by year, from `/ceremony-speech/` page)
+3. Ceremony speech transcript (by year, from `/ceremony-speech/` page, save as .txt only)

 **Target File**: `scraper/scrape_literature.py` (to be replaced/updated)
 **Input**: `nobel_literature_facts_urls.json`
 **Output**:
-- `data/nobel_literature.json` – structured list of laureates and metadata
+- `data/nobel_literature.json` – structured list of laureates and metadata (no speech text fields)
 - `data/acceptance_speeches/*.txt` – one file per laureate's acceptance (banquet) speech
 - `data/ceremony_speeches/*.txt` – one file per ceremony speech
+- `data/nobel_lectures/*.txt` – one file per laureate's lecture (from PDF extraction)

 ### Details:
 - Load laureate URLs from `nobel_literature_facts_urls.json` (not scraped dynamically)
 - For each `/facts/` page, extract all required fields
-- Fetch and save lecture and ceremony speech text as before
+- Fetch and save lecture and ceremony speech text as .txt files only
 - Include error handling for missing/404 pages
-- Write structured laureate dicts to `nobel_literature.json`
+- Write structured laureate dicts to `nobel_literature.json` (metadata only)
 - Write plain text speeches to file
 - Update `scraper/README.md` with schema description and file outputs